 Learn more about Anne at

-Deb has been working in and with the community sector for over 25 years and among other things, supports organisations and individuals as they transform and maximise their own growth opportunities.
+Deb Rae has been working in and with organisations for over 25 years, supporting organisations and individuals as they transform and maximise their own growth opportunities.

 Deb Rae is a Consultant, Author, Speaker and Coach.

 Have you ever had the feeling that you were supposed to be doing something different with your life, but you can’t quite put your finger on it?

 Do you sometimes feel unsettled and question why you are really here?